issssse/introduktion-till-datorer.github.io/content/english/2025/student-services/ladok.md

 ## Register for courses

-In Ladok you register for courses that you applied for from through https://www.universityadmissions.se.
+In Ladok you register for courses that you applied for through https://www.universityadmissions.se.
 It is very important that you register for the courses after you have been accepted, otherwise you will not be able to access the course material in Studium.